 Black medic is an annual or biennial weed, it is very similar in appearance to lesser trefoil (yellow suckling clover).
 They are so similar, that it is sometimes very difficult to tell them apart.
 However, black medic is usually confined to unmanaged turf, it is rarely a major concern in fine turf.

-Again very much alike lesser trefoil flowers.
+The flowers are very similar to those of lesser trefoil.
 They form as small yellow balls and can be seen between June and October.

 Black medic is very common on dry soils that are lacking in nutrition.